 BONUS TIP: If you’re having a difficult time nursing, skin to skin contact helps your milk come in.
 Strip baby down to a diaper and put the wrap on yourself with no top or bra on. and enjoy some skin-to-skin while you make yourself some delicious lactation cookies!

 When my little ones turned about 3 months old I put them in my Ergo soft structured baby carrier.
-The Ergo does have a newborn insert, but my kiddos never liked it, so we always stuck with the Cuddly Wrap for the first bit.
+The Ergo does have a newborn insert to be able to babywear your newborn still but my kiddos never liked it, so we always stuck with the Cuddly Wrap for the first bit.

 I bought my Ergo second hand when I was pregnant with my second daughter.
 I LOVE MY ERGO.
 Like, I don’t know what I’m going to do when the day comes that I don’t use it anymore.
 Each kiddo has practically lived in it from the time they were three months until they were almost three!!
 I wore it while pregnant, I nursed in it, I folk festivaled in it, hiked in it…I’ve done EVERYTHING in my Ergo.